The Betterment robo-advisor checks all the boxes.

-Betterment requires no minimum investment amount and has a simple, two-prong fee system.
+Betterment requires no minimum investment amount and has a simple, two-prong annual account fee.

 With the Betterment Digital plan, the fee is 0.25% (AUM) on all money invested up to $2,000,000 with 0.15% fees above that amount.
 This plan requires no investment minimum amount.
 You get all the standard Betterment features including texting access to financial advisors.